katari15045/library/README.txt

 To Do
 -----
--> Write Log.d debugging statements in the form className::method() for all overridden methods -> Increase the font size of new_arrivals, E-Resources in the home screen -> Remove author tags in .Java files
+-> HomeFragment rotation should be handled in home frag & not in Main Activity -> Increase the font size of new_arrivals, E-Resources in the home screen -> Use NewArrivals-Card-EResources-Card ... layout to display static pages -> Write Log.d debugging statements in the form className::method() for all overridden methods -> Remove author tags in .Java files
 -> Remove unused imports
 -> Implement Login using Koha API (Link shared by saurabh on group)